Alum Shane Peterson Breaks Down the Good and the Bad at Kalu Yala

 An Interview with Shane Peterson

-It’s the Summer of 2016 and the sun is flooding into the valley on what will be another hot, jungle day in Panama.
+It’s the Summer of 2016 and sun is flooding into a secluded valley in Panama on what will be another hot, jungle day in Kalu Yala.
 Pots and pans are clanging against one another in the kitchen and people gather for some conversation over morning coffees.
 Shane Peterson greets the morning with a groovy dance along the boardwalk from his rancho to the breakfast tables.
 His unique taste in music pours through his headphones so loudly they might as well be speakers.
-He’s the “laughing before he has even heard the punchline” kind of guy.
-A contagiously happy spirit with an education aimed towards sustainability and a passion for the outdoors.
-He currently resides in northern Michigan where he works as a conservation engineer by day and spoils his dog by night but at one time, the jungle life was his life.
+He’s a contagiously happy individual with an education aimed towards sustainability and a passion for the outdoors.
+He currently resides in northern Michigan where he works to solve environmental problems as a conservation engineer.

-We recently caught up with Shane two years after his Kalu Yala experience.
+We recently caught up with Shane two years after his semester at Kalu Yala to reflect on and review his experience there and its impact on him since.
 Shane worked hard to create a greywater system in the valley that could recycle waste water for the community members.
-Shane had some good times, some hard times, and everything in between in the valley.
+Shane had some good times, some hard times, and everything in between during his time there.
 Here is Shane Peterson’s Kalu Yala story.

 What do you think people should absolutely know about Kalu Yala that you got out of it?